Confession #1: I wouldn’t say I liked the series very much when it started and actually dropped it during the first season.

 I have been revisiting the CGI series, and I remember my initial reactions to this great animated series.
 One thing is certain, sci-fi and animation were meant for each other.

 I should probably start by saying I am a life-long animation fan.
-Always have been, always will be.
-In fact, I could go as far as saying I am somewhat of a an animation snob.
+I always have been, always will be.
+In fact, I could go as far as saying I am somewhat of an animation snob.
 Even as a kid, I was very fussy about character design, the quality of animation, and artwork used in cartoons.
 Of course, good writing is of utmost importance also.
 I prematurely concluded this series was not up to my standards.

 Confession #3: Even after I started watching it again, I didn’t expect all that much in terms of writing.

 After all, it is a commercial animated series, and I didn’t expect much beyond the weekly mandatory lightsaber fight or another generic outer space battle.
 While it’s true, the series used many somewhat generic space battles to give stories more content and context.
 The truth is the fights are well depicted and choreographed.
 Where the action in this series truly shines is the fighting between two people or in small groups—excellent stuff.
 The writing on the series surpassed my expectations for the show.
 It even dared to explore a theosophical, metaphysical discussion about the universe, existence, life, and death when wrapping up the final season.

 The abundant population of robots, spaceships, bounty hunters, heroes, and scoundrels is well represented.
 All the science fiction and fantasy are here in splendid animated glory (sometimes I think animation is the best way to portray this genre).
 Everything a fan of the Star Wars franchise could ask for and more is portrayed in a classy and entertaining manner.
 A truly great series.
 Highly recommended.
 It is worthy of note that the new series Star Wars Rebels is also in the capable hands of Dave Filoni and friends and already shows signs of being another classic animated series in the making.
 May the force be with them always.